TheGAzed/pads/README.md

 - Press ```Ctrl + Shift + s``` to download the header.

 > [!WARNING]
-> Only one header can be included **per executable** file.
-If a separate header file includes stack.h, then no other file with the 'separate header' can use stack.h.
-The header will generate an **error** if they collide.
+> Only one specific PADS header can be included **per executable** file.
+If a separate header file includes it, then no other file with the 'separate header' can use it.
+The headers will generate an **error** if they collide.

 ## **List of Data Structures:**